 The old Lenape village was in Inwood at Manhattan’s northern tip.
 Naturally it is the most beautiful and quiet spot in Manhattan.
-There are “Indian Caves” nearby.
+There are “Indian Caves” up in the hills.

 The Lenape trading post was at Manhattan’s southern tip.
 Broadway was the trail between them.
 It became the Alexander Hamilton U.S. Customs House.
 It is now the National Museum of the American Indian which is part of the Smithsonian.

-We are still around in parts of Delaware, New Jersey, Oklahoma and Canada.
+Most of us live in Oklahoma, but we are still around in parts of Delaware, New Jersey and Canada.

 Juan Rodriguez (Jan Rodrigues in Dutch or João Rodrigues in Portuguese) was Manahatta’s first immigrant.
 He was Portuguese-African from Santo Domingo in what is now the Dominican Republic.
-He left a ship because he didn’t want to go to England and settled at the Lenape trading post.
+He left a ship because he didn’t want to go to the Netherlands and settled at the Lenape trading post.

 Today we (Dominicans) are one of New York City’s largest Latin communities.